-Development of family livestock farms (from 2012)

-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.
+Development of family livestock farms (from 2012) Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.
+Co-financed from federal and regional budgets.

-Non-specified fixed cost subsidies for the crop sector (from 2005)

-Use of labels: Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Non-specified fixed cost subsidies for the crop sector (from 2005) Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all crops.

-Non- specified fixed cost subsidies for the livestock sector (from 2001)

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.
+Non- specified fixed cost subsidies for the livestock sector (from 2001) Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.

 Payments for return of non-utilised agricultural land into cultivation (in 2005) - partial compensation of variable costs incurred in soils re-cultivation works.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Co-financed from federal and regional budgets.